 Discovering a city on your own is an incredible experience, but if I’ve found one thing that beats that, it’s seeing a destination through a local’s eyes.
 In my new travel interview series, I aim to explore some of the most magnificent places in the world by featuring insider tips and tricks from the people who know a city best.
 And I’m kicking things off by exploring Amsterdam’s lesser known but equally impressive neighbor, Haarlem.

 Meet Maaike Lut, a Dutch writer from the travel blog Travel a Lut.
 When Maaike moved to Haarlem two years ago, she knew little about the city but quickly fell in love with its charm.
 From her spot right in the heart of Haarlem, she loves spending her weekends discovering the city’s most captivating corners.
-I spoke to her about her experiences in Haarlem, her best tips, and her favorite spots after two years of exploring.
+I spoke to her about her experiences, her best things to do in Haarlem, and her favorite spots after two years of exploring.